-Cartilage is a flexible matter that cushions your joints so that the bones don't rub together.
+Cartilage is a flexible structure that cushions your joints so that the bones don't rub together.
 Knee cartilage can become damaged in different ways.
 One type of knee cartilage injury is a torn meniscus.

-Flex and Extend
+1. Flex and Extend

 Knee cartilage injuries can create swelling around the joint, which can limit your range of motion.
 Flex and extend exercises can both control the swelling and help you regain full mobility of the joint over time.

 - Bend your knee as much as you can, gently, and then extend your leg to its fullest to complete one repetition.
 Ease up on either movement if you experience pain.

 Heel slides help strengthen the muscles in your thighs, as well as strengthen your knee after a cartilage injury.
 Over time, you'll be able to add resistance to this exercise by performing it either on a carpeted floor or a wood floor with bare feet,

 - Gradually increase the number of repetitions you perform, but also keep trying to move your heel closer to your body to help your knee regain full range of motion.

 - Take one step back with your injured leg.
-Bend your front leg, and keep your back leg as straight as you can.
+Bend your front leg and keep your back leg as straight as you can.
 You'll feel the stretch in your front calf, as well as a pull in your back knee.